 I loved creative writing in college, but my degree was in the world of computer science.
-I spent 30 years working in many aspects of computer programming, from design through management.
+I spent 30 years working in many aspects of information technology, from design through management.
 I somehow feel my systems development experience helped position me to craft and build stories, characters, and the worlds they inhabit.
 I find I take a formulaic approach to world and character building, often spending months outlining a story before I start writing the first chapter.

 In 2017 I spent my nights and weekends fulfilling my dream of writing/publishing my first novel - Tallow, An Urban Legend.
 In 2018 I hired an editor and ended up doing a heavy rewrite of the story.
 She also recommended I attend Robert McKee's Story seminar.
 The event proved to be a genuinely life-changing experience.
 I released the second edition of my first book in November 2018.
 During this time, I mapped out the sequels in detail to quickly publish them.
 The sequel, Rosemary, launched in February 2019.
 The final entry in the trilogy, Time to Pay, dropped in June, four months later.
 It was a long 30 months, but it was worth the effort.